In order to understand employee engagement in your organization, you have to start by asking the right questions.

 - A few tailored follow-up questions

-Longer employee questionnaires (e.g. more than 60 items) lead to lower participation rates and higher levels of "rater fatigue", where the quality of responses drops off as raters begin to spend less time carefully reading and thinking about their answers to the survey questions.
+Longer questionnaires (e.g. more than 60 items) lead to lower participation rates and higher levels of "rater fatigue", where the quality of responses drops off as raters begin to spend less time carefully reading and thinking about their answers to the questions.

-Should an employee surve include Custom Questions?
+Should an engagement survey include Custom Questions?

-It's fine to include custom questions in your survey if there are some specific areas that you want to explore.
+It's fine to include custom questions if there are some specific areas that you want to explore.
 Just be sure to start with a strong foundation of statistically validated engagement items.
-Maintain the statistical integrity of those survey items by not changing the way they are worded.
-If there are areas that you feel are important, but that are not covered by the standard survey template, find out if there might be other questions in the survey item library that address those topics.
+Maintain the statistical integrity of those items by not changing the way they are worded.
+If there are areas that you feel are important, but that are not covered by the standard template, find out if there might be other questions in the survey item library that address those topics.
 Often, there will already be some statistically validated and benchmarked items available.

 Keep in mind that custom questions can't be statistically validated, and they won't include benchmark scores.
 This can make it harder to know whether the results are positive or negative.